xLightsSequencer/xLights/README.txt

-   -- enh (keith)   Add cut to effects grid right click menu -- enh (keith)   Add alternate pixel wiring to the spinner model -- bug (keith)   Fix if no timing element is selected and you try to split it it wont split -- bug (keith)   Fix dragging models in 2D dont track with mouse -- bug (keith)   Fix node tooltip in states/faces/submodels does not work if you zoom or pan -- bug (keith)   Fix a cause of crash when loading LMS to a data layer -- bug (keith)   Fix timing labels ae not clipped to the box
+   -- enh (keith)   Add cut to effects grid right click menu -- enh (keith)   Add alternate pixel wiring to the spinner model -- bug (keith)   Fix if no timing element is selected and you try to split it it wont split -- bug (keith)   Fix dragging models in 2D don't track with mouse -- bug (keith)   Fix node tooltip in states/faces/submodels does not work if you zoom or pan -- bug (keith)   Fix a cause of crash when loading LMS to a data layer -- bug (keith)   Fix timing labels ae not clipped to the box